-Synonyms are objects that provide alternative names for database objects.
-A synonym allows you to reference an object without the need to use the fully qualified name of the object, which includes the schema name and the object name.
-You can reference database objects in a simplified manner by using synonyms.
-For example, you can use synonyms in scenarios in which fully qualified object names are required in SQL statements.
+Synonyms are alternative names for database objects.
+A synonym allows you to reference an object without using the fully qualified name (schema name and object name), simplifying references to database objects in SQL statements.

-In a PolarDB for PostgreSQL (Compatible with Oracle) cluster, you can configure synonyms for the following objects:
+In PolarDB for PostgreSQL (Compatible with Oracle), you can create synonyms for the following object types:

 Tables